yvochu/dropout_detectives/README.md

   Boxplot: The purpose of this analysis is to determine if students with more previous class failures are more likely to have lower final grades.

-  Key Takeaways
+    Key Takeaways:
         Students with no previous failures have a higher median final grade compared to those with 1, 2, or 3 failures.
 This suggests that more failures are associated with lower academic performance.
         As the number of failures increases, the median grade decreases, indicating that previous academic failures could negatively impact future academic performance.
         The distribution for students with failures (especially 1 or 2) shows lower outliers, suggesting that some students with prior failures perform significantly worse in their final grades.

   Mother and Father Chart: The purpose of this comparison was to uncover the relationship between each parent’s job and whether their child dropped out.

-  Key Takeaways
+     Key Takeaways:
         The other occupation categorization resulted in the most dropouts for Mothers and Fathers.
           Mothers other dropouts = 42
           Fathers other dropouts = 54
         There was a significant difference in the at home occupation and resulting dropouts for Mothers and Fathers Mothers at home dropouts = 29
           Fathers at home dropouts = 7
         Teachers were the most successful at preventing their children from dropping out for Mothers and Fathers.
           They each only resulted in 3 dropouts.

   Parental Status Pie and Bar charts: The analysis of comprehensive factors on student dropout rates in secondary education.
 Parental status refers to the living arrangements of the parents; A for living together and T for living apart.